egi321910004/hrsi-api/README.md

+<h1 align="center" style="font-weight: bold;">Mini Human Resource Information System</h1>

+## Overview

-<h1 align="center" style="font-weight: bold;">This is a mini Human Resource Information System (HRIS) project built using C# and LINQ.
-It allows users to manage and view employee details along with their associated position information.</h1>
+This is a mini Human Resource Information System (HRIS) project built using C# and LINQ.
+It allows users to manage and view employee details along with their associated position information.

+## Features

+- Retrieve all employee details.
+- Retrieve details of a specific employee by ID.

 <h2 id="technologies">💻 Technologies</h2>

-- .NET Core 8
+- C#
 - LINQ
-- SQL Server
-- Swagger
+- ASP.NET Core (for Web API)
+- Entity Framework Core (if used for data access)

 # Employee API Spec